OpenTransfr/Core/docs/Root/API.rst

 https://txroot.example.com/v1/

 Note that root nodes *must not* provide the API over HTTP.
 If it receives a request over HTTP it *must not* redirect it; instead the root node should respond with a HTTP 400 Bad Request.
+The API should have the CORS HTTP header "Access-Control-Allow-Origin: *", however, it is not required.

 API Functionality
 -----------------